-This page contains two copies of our Cookies policy – one for kids, and one for grown-ups!
-Keep on reading for the kids version, or scroll down to find the grown-up version.
+This page contains two copies of our Cookies Policy – one for kids, and one for grown-ups!
+Keep on reading for the kids’ version, or click here to jump to the grown-ups’ version.

 We’re sorry to report there are no tasty snacks here – this policy is all about internet cookies.
 These much-less-exciting cookies are small information files that we send to the device you’re reading this on.
 They help make our websites work better and provide information to the owners of the site (that’s us!).

 There are some that we need to use in order to make our website work, and some that you will have the option to turn on.
 You can ask a parent or guardian to help you turn cookies on or off using our Complianz cookie consent tool.

 That’s all you need to know about cookies, but if you want to find out more, read on!